backstage/backstage/docs/auth/auth-backend-classes.md

 ## Implementing Your Own Auth Wrapper

-The core interface of any Auth wrapper is the `AuthProviderRouteHandlers` interface.
-This interface has 4 methods corresponding to API described in the initial section.
-Any Auth Wrapper will have to implement this interface.
+The core interface of any auth wrapper is the `AuthProviderRouteHandlers` interface.
+This interface has four methods corresponding to the API described in the initial section.
+Any auth wrapper will have to implement this interface.

 When initiating a login, a pop-up window is created by the frontend, to allow the user to initiate a login.
 This login request is done to the `/start`